 Some of the requirements of this Statement are effective immediately and others are effective for fiscal years or reporting periods beginning after June 15, 2021.
 Earlier application is encouraged and is permitted by specific requirement prescribed.
-Management has not currently determined what effect implementation of this statement may have on the Authority's financial statements.
+Management has determined that this statement will have no effect on the Authority's financial statements.